UCF-ML-Research/TrojLLM/README.md

 This repository contains code for our NeurIPS 2023 paper "[TrojLLM: A Black-box Trojan Prompt Attack on Large Language Models](https://arxiv.org/pdf/2306.06815.pdf)".
-In this paper, we propose TrojLLM, an automatic and black-box framework to effectively generate universal and stealthy triggers and inserts trojans into hard prompts of pre-trained large language models.
+In this paper, we propose TrojLLM, an automatic and black-box framework to effectively generate universal and stealthy triggers and inserts trojans into the hard prompts of LLM-based APIs.

 ## Overview
-The Workflow of TrojLLM.
+The workflow of TrojLLM.
 ![detector](https://github.com/UCF-ML-Research/TrojLLM/blob/main/figures/overview.png)